Tel: 01343 563334

 Elections, by-elections and referendums are administered by the Returning Officer and the Elections Office who responsible for conducting council elections and elections to the Scottish, Westminster and European Parliaments in the Moray area, Community Council elections and Cairngorm National Park Authority elections.

 Voting gives you a voice in deciding who will make decisions on the issues that affect you everyday at work, at home and in your community.
 Please find more information by following links on the left of this page.

 If you need any assistance please contact us using the details below.

 - The Local Government By-Election for Ward 3- Buckie will be held on Thursday 30 January 2014.
-Please follow the links for more information on becoming a candidate, registering to vote and key dates in the election timetable.
+Please follow the links for more information on candidates nominated, registering to vote and key dates in the election timetable.

 For electoral register enquiries, to register to vote, change addresses or to apply for a postal or proxy vote

 Please note that the Electoral Registration Officer only deals with Electoral Register enquiries and applications to vote.

 Monday - Thursday - 8:45am to 5pm, Friday - 8:45am to 4pm

 For information about: elections, dates and notices, nominations, polling places, issues with postal votes not being received or lost, ballot papers and how to vote, or any other election related query: